 4) Once you have viewed each side of the room, allow yourself to fill in the details.
 Are there any items left out?
 Is anything out of place?
 Are the lights on or off?
 Allow yourself to see these details.

 5) Open your eyes and try to recall the same mental picture.
-You will find it to be harder because information from your environment is interfering without the mental picture, but the more you practice this exercise the more you will be able to use your imagination whilst your eyes are open, and this will greatly help you to think clearly in your day to day life.
+You will find it to be harder because information from your environment is interfering with the mental picture.
+The more you practice this exercise the more you will be able to use your imagination whilst your eyes are open, and this will greatly help you to think clearly in your day to day life.

 I personally do this exercise once a week.
 It’s a powerful way to train your ability to visualise.
 But you might be wondering: Why do you want to imagine the rooms of your house?